Lou Slaby: Early life

 Louis Richard Slaby was born in Cleveland, Ohio of an immigrant father and first-generation mother.
 Lou grew up in Salem, Ohio, where he attended Salem High School.
 Lou lettered in football, basketball, and track.
 Lou played fullback and linebacker in football.
 The football team was coached by Ohio State's and future College Football Hall-of-Fame coach, Earle Bruce.
 He was named to the All-Ohio (2nd team).
-He was a High School All-American and played in the National High School Prep All America Classic game in Baton Rouge, LA and in Pennsylvania's Big 33 vs. All-America All-Stars game in Hershey, PA.
+He was a High School All-American and played in the National High School Prep All America Classic game in Baton Rouge, Louisiana, and in Pennsylvania's Big 33 vs. All-America All-Stars game in Hershey, Pennsylvania.
 Lou was one of the most highly recruited high school football players in Ohio (1958-1959).
 Lou was subsequently voted 1st Team All-Time Salem High School football team.

 In basketball, Lou averaged 13.1 points per game and 14 rebound per game.
 He set game, season, and career school rebounding records.
 Salem High School's won-loss regular season record during Lou's two years as a starter was 35 -1.
 His senior year Salem High School was runner-up in Ohio's Class AA basketball tournament, Ohio's highest class.
 He was named All-Ohio Honorable Mention and was subsequently voted 1st Team on the All-Time Salem High School basketball team.

 In track and field Lou set his high school's record in the shot put.